Heal Your Heels

 A calcium deposit, known as a heel spur, could form if plantar fasciitis continues for a long period of time.
 The heel spur itself is not the problem; it is the injury to the soft tissue and inflammation that causes the pain.

-Other less common causes of heel pain include pinched nerves, fractures, and being overweight.
+Other less common causes of heel pain include pinched nerves, fractures, or being overweight.